Lego Star Wars: The Force Awakens: Gameplay

 The gameplay of Lego Star Wars: The Force Awakens is similar to previous Lego video games.
 New systems were introduced including Multi-Builds which grant players access to various building options.
-These options can be destroyed and rebuilt in certain brick-building sections of the game, allowing for new path to be opened within the game's world.
+These options can be destroyed and rebuilt in certain brick-building sections of the game, allowing for new paths to be opened within the game's world.
 Players can also hide behind cover and engage in "Blaster Battles" with enemies throughout the game.
 The game features over 200 playable characters, including Rey, Finn, Captain Phasma, Poe Dameron, Han Solo, Kylo Ren and droids, such as C-3PO and BB-8, as well as ships, both regular-sized (which can only be used in certain missions), and miniaturized.
 Players may freely explore Jakku, Takodana, D'Qar, and Starkiller Base, which all act as mini-open worlds.
 In addition to adapting the film, the game also bridged the gap between Return of the Jedi and The Force Awakens, with Lucasfilm allowing for creative freedom in the additional content that will explore the characters' backstories.

 Plot

-The plot closely follows that of Star Wars: The Force Awakens, though with numerous humorous deviations or minor changes to adapt to the two player co-op gameplay.
+The plot closely follows that of Star Wars: The Force Awakens, though with numerous humorous deviations or minor changes to adapt to the two-player co-op gameplay.
 There is also a prologue that depicts the Battle of Endor, the defeat of Emperor Palpatine, and the destruction of the Death Star II at the end of Return of the Jedi.